 Once a formidable medieval fortress on Scotland’s northeastern coast, the ruins of Dunnottar are perched on a rocky outcrop overlooking the sea, making it one of the most dramatically situated castles in the world.
 It is romanic and evocative, with stunningly beautiful cliff views from all sides.

 Though the castle is ruined, there is still plenty to explore.
 The kitchen and dungeons are a good place to start.
-Everything is well labeled with detailed signs.
+Everything is well labelled with detailed signs.
 There are remains of a small village outside the castle, as well as many caves and nooks throughout the rocky scenery.

 A word to the wise, this castle is accessed by going up and down many stairs.
 Dunnottar is not for people with mobility issues.